CloudCannon/cloudcannon-suite/src/_packages/screenshots.md

 ---
 title: Screenshots
 namespace: screenshots
-description: Generate screenshots of your site using phantomJS
+description: Generate screenshots of your site using Puppeteer
 image: /images/devices.svg
 dev_path: packages/reports
 _is_package: true
 ---

-Now that you have `cloudcannon-suite` and `gulp` installed, we have to configure our gulpfile.
+Now that you have `@cloudcannon/suite` and `gulp` installed, we have to configure our gulpfile.
 For a basic setup you can add:

 ```
 const gulp = require("gulp");
-const suite = require("cloudcannon-suite");
+const suite = require("@cloudcannon/suite");

 suite.screenshots(gulp);
 ```

-### Subtasks
+## Subtasks

 ```
 $ gulp screenshots:
 ```

-### Default Configuration
+## Default Configuration

 Below is the default configuration for the Screenshots package: